 Making the Triangle

-The triangle rests on the collar.
-It comes from any position.
+The triangle rests on the collar, and it comes from any position.
 The triangle is an overhand grip and made with the thumb facing your body.

 The first step is to ensure your safety is to hold the device and keep both hands on your tool.
-Having a thumb guard does not mean recklessness.
-You still have to exercise caution.
+Having a thumb guard does not mean recklessness, and you still have to exercise caution.
 Carving knives are harmful to the user.
 They are still sharp, and they cut any time that comes the way with ease.
 That is why you need carving gloves.
-They are cut-resistant.
-You will not have your thumb cut.
+They are cut-resistant, and you will not have your thumb cut.

-When drawing the knife blade across the surface, it does not cut through.
+When drawing the knife blade across the surface, it does not cut through and jabbing the tip of the knife damages the knife.
+The thumb and finger guards protect your fingers from being cut, and they come with an elasticized insert so that they stay in position.
 However, they are not puncture-resistant.
-Jabbing the tip of the knife damages the knife.
-The thumb and finger guards protect your fingers from being cut.
-They come with an elasticized insert so that they stay in position.

 The wrap-around design that comes on both ends gives you extra protection.
 The thumb guard works with a pulling knife that faces towards the thumb.
-Do not carve without the finger or a thumb guard.
-It prevents you from adding color to your work.
+Do not carve without the finger or a thumb guard, and it prevents you from adding color to your work.

 The finger wrap allows you to add self-adhesive tape that does not require pins or clips.
-They are not restrictive and flexible.
-They are breathable and do not leave a residue.
-They have a rubbery texture that clings when wrapped over themselves.
-The apron is of heavy-duty material that has an adjustable neck strap.
-It is one-size-fits-all.
+They are not restrictive and flexible, and they are breathable and do not leave a residue, and they have a rubbery texture that clings when wrapped over themselves.
+The apron is of heavy-duty material that has an adjustable neck strap, and it is one-size-fits-all.

-If you do not have the glove to protect your fingers or hand, keep the absorbent gauze pads and bandages.
+Keep the absorbent gauze pads and bandages if you do not have the glove to protect your fingers or hand.
 If you cut your hand, I urge you to use a sterile absorbent gauze pad to apply pressure to the cut.
 Repeat the process till you stop bleeding.
 After cleaning the wound with water, use an antibiotic cream over the cut and apply a bandage.
-If you cannot handle the wound, visit a doctor.
+If you cannot treat the wound, visit a doctor.
+See our Ultimate Wood Carving Guide.
+Keen DIYers may also be interested in How to make a Wood Carving Bench + A Recommended Easy To Follow Plan.